SamadhanGh/CodeAlpha--DSA-Solutions-in-Java/README.md

-CodeAlpha - Master DSA Solutions in Java 🚀
+# **CodeAlpha - DSA Solutions in Java 🚀**

-Welcome to CodeAlpha, the ultimate resource for tackling Data Structures and Algorithms (DSA) challenges in Java.
-This repository is designed to empower you with optimized solutions, step-by-step explanations, and topic-wise organization, covering essential DSA concepts such as arrays, trees, graphs, and more.
-Use CodeAlpha to level up your coding skills and ace technical interviews with confidence!

-✨ Topics Covered
-Explore a variety of fundamental and advanced DSA topics:
+Welcome to **CodeAlpha**, a collection of **Data Structures and Algorithms (DSA) solutions in Java**.
+This repository covers essential DSA topics with well-structured and optimized code.

+## **Topics Covered**
-Arrays
+- Arrays
-Linked Lists
+- Linked Lists
-Stacks and Queues
+- Stacks & Queues
-Trees
+- Trees
-Graphs
+- Graphs
-Dynamic Programming
+- Dynamic Programming
-Sorting & Searching Algorithms
+- Sorting & Searching
-And more...
+- And more...

-Each topic contains problem sets with detailed solutions and code snippets that are optimized for better performance and readability.
+Each topic includes problem sets with solutions. 🚀